Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the single parameter, with a clear description in the schema.
-The tool description adds no extra meaning beyond what the schema already provides, so baseline 3 applies.
+The input schema has 100% description coverage: the single parameter 'order_id' has a clear description explaining its purpose and default behavior.
+The tool description adds no additional meaning beyond what the schema already provides, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.